Moddable-OpenSource/moddable/documentation/xs/XS FFI.md

 		const view = this.#view;
 		test.sampleABCSensor(view.buffer);
 		return {
-			a: view.getInt32(0, 1, true),
+			a: view.getInt32(0, true),
-			b: view.getInt32(4, 1, true),
+			b: view.getInt32(4, true),
-			c: view.getFloat64(8, 1, true),
+			c: view.getFloat64(8, true),
 		};
 	}
 }
 ```

-> The `ABCSensor` class creates its buffer and view in its constructor to avoid allocations each time its `sample` method is called.
+> The `ABCSensor` class creates its buffer and view in its constructor to avoid allocations each time its `sample()` method is called.

 Now you can use the class the standard way: